 Sunday Morning Worship with Holy Communion

 Holy Communion is celebrated at each Sunday liturgy.
 Refreshments and community time follow the worship service.
-Childcare available from 9:15AM-12:15PM.
+Childcare available from 9:00am-12:00pm.

 A thirty-minute liturgy of Holy Communion takes place in the intimate setting of the Pioneer Chapel.
 This service provides an opportunity for communal prayer, a brief sermon and reflection.
 Scriptures may be used from the Daily Lectionary or may reflect the Calendar of Saints and Commemorations available to the wider Christian community.

-This 45 minute jazz musical setting of the Evening Prayer liturgy is held once a month.
+This 45 minute jazz musical setting of the Evening Prayer liturgy is held on the third Sunday of each month at 5:00pm.
 Professional jazz musicians and vocalists lead this reflective service with scriptural reading, psalms, hymns, and prayer.
 Preludes and postludes from the broad jazz repertoire precede and follow the service.
-Families and children are welcome!

-Click below to listen to The Lord’s Prayer sung during the Jazz Vespers.
+Click below to listen to the latest recording of Jazz Vespers.

 Bach Cantata Vespers

 The Bach Cantata Vespers Services at St. James are unique to Portland as they present Bach’s cantatas in the historical context for which they were created.
 Presented with the same readings and spiritual milieu that inspired Bach to compose his cantatas, listeners are enriched in hearing Bach’s works in their sacred context.
-Portland’s finest instrumentalists, vocal soloists, and organists join with the St. James Bach Choir in the Vespers now in its 11th season and drawing over 200 persons to each evening service.
+Portland’s finest instrumentalists, vocal soloists, and organists join with the St. James Bach Choir in the Vespers now being reinvigorated under the direction of our Director of Music Ministry, Colin Stave, after a hiatus.
 Newly commissioned motets by contemporary American composers are another feature of the event, bridging the old and the new.

 St. James Choir